Some spent fuel rods at Fukushima were damaged before 2011 disaster

 Tepco has said the assembly removal process will begin around mid-November, but has not given an exact date, citing what it says are security reasons.

 The assemblies must first be lifted from their storage frames in the pool and individually placed in a steel cask - kept all the while under water to prevent overheating.
-The cask, weighing around 90 tones when filled, will then be hoisted by crane from the pool, lowered to ground level and transported by trailer to a common storage pool about 100 meters away.
+The cask, weighing around 90 tonnes when filled, will then be hoisted by crane from the pool, lowered to ground level and transported by trailer to a common storage pool about 100 metres away.